-He exalted or humbled whomsoever he or wished.
-20 But when he became arro- ${\rm Ezk}^{\rm 8:14}$ gant and insolent, he was deposed and 31:10 stripped of his glory.
-21He became an 4:30 outcast and as senseless as a beast.
+17Daniel replied, "You may keep your gifts or give them to someone else.
+Just the same, I will read and interpret the writing for you.
+18 God the Most High gave your father Nebuchadnezzar sovereignty and a great kingdom.
+19 Because of the greatness given him by God, he was feared by nations and peoples of every language.
+He had the power of life and death over everyone.
+He exalted or humbled whomsoever he wished.
+20But when he became arrogant and Dt8:14; insolent, he was deposed and stripped Billio of his glory.
+21He became an outcast 4:30 and as senseless as a beast.
 He lived with wild asses, ate grass like cattle and his body was drenched with the dew of heaven, until he acknowledged that God the Most High rules over the human kingdoms and appoints whom he pleases to govern it.
-22 But you his son Belshazzar, although you knew all this, have not humbled yourself.
+22But you, his son, Belshazzar, although you knew all this, have not humbled yourself.
 23 You have defied the Lord of heaven.
-You had the vessels from his temple brought to you, and together with your nobles, your wives and concubines, you drank wine from them.
+You had the vessels from his temple brought to you, and, together with your nobles, your wives and concubines, you drank wine from them.
 You praised the idols made of silver and gold, of bronze, iron and stones, which neither see, nor hear, nor understand; but you never glorified God who has power over your life and all your fortunes.
-24So he sent the hand that wrote the inscription 25 which read MENE, MENE, TEKEL, PARSIN.
-And these words mean: 26MENE, God has numbered the days of your reign and put an end to it; 27TEKEL, you have been weighed on the scales and found wanting; 28 PARSIN, your kingdom has been divided and given to the Medes and the Persians."
+24 So he sent the hand that wrote the inscription 25 which read MENE, TEKEL, PHARSIN.
+And these words mean: 26 MENE, God has numbered the days of your reign and put an end to it; 27 TEKEL, you have been weighed on the scales and found wanting; 28PHARSIN, your kingdom has been divided and given to the Medes and the Persians.

 29On Belshazzar's order, Daniel was clothed in purple, given a gold chain to wear around his neck, and proclaimed the third highest ruler in the kingdom.
-30That very night, however, the Chaldean king Belshazzar was slain.
+30 That very night, however, the Chaldean king Belshazzar was slain.

-6 Darius the Mede, at the age of sixty-two, took over the kingdom.
+\Box^1 Darius the Mede, at the age of sixty-two, took over the kingdom.